amd/xdna-driver/README.md

 /opt/xilinx/xrt/amdxdna/setup_xclbin_firmware.sh -dev Phoenix -xclbin <test>.xclbin

 # When xrt_plugin package is removed, it will be automaticlly cleaned up.
+# User is able to setup multiple xclbins.
+But if setup two xclbins with the same file name,
-# If setup <test>.xclbin for a device twice, the previous one will be overwritten.
+# the previous one will be overwritten.
 ```

 ## Contributor Guidelines